xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - Removed possible race at DBS creation
  - Solved issues with european copies of Excel
  - In case overview is the only report available, the selector is now hidden
- - Removed CRC control on start-up since it was bugged, anyhow redundant
+ - Removed CRC control on on reset
- - Added dumpentry command line option
+ - Added dumpentry command line option for debug purposed
+ - Resolved bug that report action wheel does not disappear with no valid data
+ - Added check on compulsory configuration variables

 **CHANGELOG TO v0.6.0:**

-BUG WARNING: This version only works with option '-norst'
+BUG WARNING: This version only works with option '-norst' and ANALYSISWINDOW must be defined

  - Added ANALYSISWINDOW configuration option that synchronise analysis and define "working hours"
  - Added delay server start with command option 'st'